anima-research/connectome-adapters/adapters/discord_adapter/README.md

 The adapter connects to Discord as a bot user.

+In case of lost connection with Discord server discord.py handles attempt to reconnect without any additional help.

 ### Discord client Implementation

 The Discord client implementation connects to Discord's real-time gateway API and listens for events with the help of event handlers.